storj/docs/app/(docs)/object-mount/linux/user-guides/deployment-modes/fuse/page.md

 hidden: false
 ---

-This article dives into the configuration and use of **Object Mount on FUSE** in Linux.
+This article dives into the configuration and use of **Object Mount on FUSE** for Linux.

 ## Overview